-Deans of units with tenure-line faculty may submit one Presidential Scholar nomination each year (all main campus colleges, plus Dentistry, Health, Nursing and Pharmacy).
+Deans of units with tenure-line faculty may submit one Presidential Scholar nomination each year (all main campus colleges, plus Dentistry, Health, Medicine, Nursing and Pharmacy).
 Deans will want to work with department chairs to identify associate professors who are particularly likely targets for outside recruitment and/or who would be particularly difficult losses for the institution if recruited away.
-Brief written nominations are due June 10, 2019, to the Office of the SVPAA.
-On rare occasions, off-cycle nominations for Presidential Scholar recognition will be considered, in instances of particularly urgent retention.
-Nominations should include a cover letter describing achievements, promise, and centrality to the unit of the nominee, as well as the nominee’s CV.
-Nominations should be sent to Ann Holbrook at firstname.lastname@example.org.
-Presidential Scholars will be named by July 1 for the upcoming academic year.
+Brief written nominations are due October 27, 2023, to the Office of the Senior Vice President for Academic Affairs.

 For a list of the 2017 recipients, please go to this link: https://attheu.utah.edu/facultystaff/presidential-scholars/

 For a list of the 2016 recipients, please go to this link: https://attheu.utah.edu/facultystaff/2016-presidential-scholars/